 Nothing can be done without a bit of research first, especially when the product is just in the aforementioned “idea stage”.
 This is why the first step of “define your product” is the discovery workshop.
 Here, we work directly with the startup founders to understand their vision, the business model they have imagined around the solution and eventually, what the solution will be.

 This first step of the process is critical, because it does not only give us the opportunity to take actual decisions about the product, but it also brings everyone on the same page.
-Nonetheless, it gives the founder a much clearer perspective about the product, about what can be done and what not, and what is needed in the product.
+Nonetheless, it gives the founder a much clearer perspective about the product, about what can be done and what can’t, and what is needed in the product.

 These are the main topics we approach during the workshop: